matschi3/session-notebook/js.md

 shoppingList[1]; // "tomato"
 ```

 Arrays can hold any type of value, even another array.
-This is called a nested array.
+This is called a **nested array**.
 The values of
 nested arrays can be accessed by choosing the index of the nested array first and then stating the
 index of the element inside the nested array.